b-zurg/react-collapse-pane/docs/README.md

 This will split the children.
 The children can be any valid React child.
 If a child is `null` it will be excluded from being split or displayed.

-**Note!** :eyes: There is no limit to the number of divs you have as children.
+?> **Note** there is no limit to the number of divs you have as children.
 The `SplitPane` will split them all accordingly.

 ## Styling the Resizer 💅